I-am-PUID-0/DMB_Docs/docs/faq/zurg.md

 To mitigate this:
 - If you're using **Plex**, this is commonly caused by automatic scans that trigger repeatedly.

-### 🔧 Recommended Plex Library Settings
-To reduce API hits and avoid triggering rate limits:

-In each Plex Library, disable the following:

-- `Video Preview Thumbnails`
-- `Credits Detection`
-- `Voice Detection`

-Then go to **Settings > Library** and disable:

-- `Scan my library automatically`
-- `Run a partial scan when changes are detected`

-See the [Plex FAQ](../faq/plex.md) for more Plex-specific recommendations and details.
+See the [Plex FAQ](../faq/plex.md/#️-recommended-library-settings) for more Plex-specific recommendations and details.

 ---